sorrowfulT-Rex/Haskell-Data-Structure/README.md

 Contains the unboxed version of (some of) the data structures.

 # [MMZKDS/UnBoxed/MURef.hs](MMZKDS/Unboxed/MURef.hs)
-The strict unboxed equivalence for @STRef@.
+The strict unboxed equivalence for `STRef`.
 See the [Haddocks](MMZKDS/Unboxed/MURef.hs) for full documentation.